Colts in Germany: FOX59’s coverage of the showdown in Frankfurt

 Once in Germany, Hagan decided to stop and enjoy the local cuisine.
 Despite being a picky eater, Hagan was excited to try some authentic German food.

-Before his culinary journey, Hagan spoke with Colts offensive lineman and Austrian native Bernhard Raimann for advice on what to try.
+Before his culinary journey, we spoke with Colts offensive lineman and Austrian native Bernhard Raimann for advice on what to try.

 At Raimann’s suggestion, Hagan indulged in Wienerschnitzel and bratwurst.
 For full coverage of that authentic German meal, watch below: